jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 -  2.5%: The end-to-end-test module does not directly reference the web server module (or the calculator logic and unit test modules).
 The end-to-end test module only references the web server module *via* the running server's URL.
 -  7.5%: All end-to-end tests listed in the specification are written and operational.
 All end-to-end tests follow the method naming convention from the specification.

-#### Extra Credit: Static Analysis: 5%

--  5%: Perform static analysis via SonarQube Community Edition.
-Include your analysis in your documentation and video presentation, per the specification.

-> [!NOTE]
->
-> You must complete all Static Analysis requirements to receive extra credit.
-This section is all or nothing.

-> [!NOTE]
->
-> You must complete every other section of the project to be eligible for extra credit in this section.
-Do not skip one section with the intention of making up for the loss with this section.

 #### Final Presentation: 5%

 5% if complete, -25% penalty if not included